Drewdodds/pm-roadmap-app/README.md

 Local-only prototype that helps Drew (PM for Application + Profiles at RudderStack) score and sequence features pulled from Notion without the noise of the production Notion databases.
-Scoring stays here; final calls are tagged back into Notion (today by hand; Sync To Hopper write-back is planned).
+Scoring stays here; final calls (Committed / Icebox) are written back to the Hopper via the in-app **Sync To Hopper** button.

 ## Vision / use case